 Australia's first free legal service

-In early 1971, within the first twelve months of a 24-hour telephone service being offered, the service had handled over 550 cases, with the vast majority being criminal.
+In early 1971, within the first twelve months of a 24-hour telephone service being offered, the Redfern ALS had handled over 550 cases, with the vast majority being in criminal law.